BarakaElias/petwash/README.md

 ## Note

 1. Petwash website was created for the main purpose of showcasing how the beem checkout api functions.
 It shows how the api can be intergrated in a similar service webapp or e commerce site.
+2. Do not include + sign when typing your phone number
+3. Phone numbers start with 255
+4. Eg. 255624XXXXX

 ## Description